-For John, BLUF: This is not a view I subscribe to.
+For John, BLUF: A review, and comparison, with the first Impeachment.
 Nothing to see here; just move along.

 Regards — Cliff